 - When the music stops, students stop.
 The person they are standing next to becomes their partner.

 - Pose a question for students to discuss, review a problem they have solved, explain a definition to a vocabulary word they have researched, etc.

 - Begin the music again.
 Students thank their partner for listening, move and greet other students.
 When the music stops, students stop, pair up, and answer the next question you pose.

 Building a strong classroom community takes work.
 Before using academic content, practice these strategies with students by using social prompts such as: My favorite season is… Someday I want to… After school I like to… My favorite food is… When I grow up I want to…, etc.

-Once you’ve facilitated an opportunity for students to talk to each other, ask students to reflect on the experience.
-How did it go?
-What was challenging?
+Ask students to reflect on the experience.
+How was the process?
+What was challenging about communicating with your partner?
 How did you feel?
 What would make the interaction even better?

 Provide feedback to students by sharing what you noticed.
 Discuss students’ volume, body language, tone in conversation, and suggestions for improvement.

 Students want to feel connected and included.
-A significant part of our classroom culture was rooted in student talk and collaboration.
+Student discussion and collaboration can support a positive classroom environment.
 Give these strategies a try and let us know how it goes!